oracle-livelabs/oci/oci-stack-monitoring-fundamentals/homepages/homepages.md

 	![Enterprise Summary highlighting the Concurrent Manager](images/1-1-home.png " ")

 	With the slide-out open, you can review the percentage of successful completed requests over time.
-Now lets take a closer look at this concurrent manager by clicking its name **PROD\_EBS\_04\_ConcurrentProcessing** at the top of the page.
+Now lets take a closer look at this concurrent manager by clicking its name **EBS04a\_ConcurrentProcessing** at the top of the page.
 This will navigate you to that concurrent manager's homepage.

 	![Concurrent Manager performance chart slide-out](images/1-2-home.png " ")

 3. Application specific key resource homepages

-	On the Concurrent Manager homepage, you can easily review the health and performance of this resource.
-Each resource in Stack Monitoring has a homepage that provides a central place to review status, performance alarms, configuration and topology.
+	From the Concurrent Manager homepage, you can easily review the health and performance of this resource.
+Each resource in Stack Monitoring has a homepage that provides a central place to review status, performance, alarms, configuration and topology.
 At the top of the page, Stack Monitoring reports the current status, (Up, Down, Not Reporting).
 The color and shape of the status indicator will update depending on the resource status and type.
 Should you find a resource in a down state, the homepage will display a large **red** box with the status of **Down**.
 Stack Monitoring also provides a **Current Status** date and time.
 For example, if this Concurrent Manager goes down, Stack Monitoring will provide a timestamp of when the status switched from **Up** to **Down**.

 	We can see a count of open alarms by severity.
 Clicking an alarm count will open the Alarms tab below.
 We'll cover the **Alarms** tab in more detail later.